 - Continuation of graduate students

-In addition to faculty members of the assembly, each committee includes at least one student, the chair of the assembly (ex-officio), the secretary of the assembly (ex-officio), and the Dean of Graduate Studies or a designated representative (ex-officio).
+In addition to faculty members of the assembly, each committee includes at least one student, the chair of the assembly (ex-officio), the secretary of the assembly (ex-officio), and the Dean of the Graduate School or a designated representative (ex-officio).

-The chair of the assembly, its secretary, the chairs of the three standing committees and deans from the Office of Graduate Studies are charged with coordinating the work of the committees and with setting the agenda for each assembly meeting.
+The chair of the assembly, its secretary, the chairs of the three standing committees and deans from the Graduate School are charged with coordinating the work of the committees and with setting the agenda for each assembly meeting.